Governance

 Our Governance Framework

 The Central Bank’s Governance Framework consolidates and summarises our organisational structures, governance and decision making processes.
+The Governance Framework takes account of the requirements of the Central Bank Acts and the EU Treaties (the Treaties), the Code of Practice for the Governance of State Bodies and other internal governance arrangements.
 Supporting this is the Responsibilities of Senior Leaders at the Central Bank of Ireland document, which describes the responsibilities of the members of the Central Bank’s senior leadership team.

 Internal Audit